debetimi/hbx/economics_for_managers/mod5.md

 Kindle vs Sony e-reader
 + what made the kindle more popular was the fact that you could download wirelessly.
- + A better purchasing experience was the key differenetiator.
+ + A better purchasing experience was the key differentiator.